5 reasons why you should eat good fats. We're taking a closer look at the impact of healthy fats and high-fat foods on your health in this post.

 5 Reasons to Eat Good Fats

-Now you know that difference between healthy fats and unhealthy fats – but making sure that you are getting enough good fats is crucial to optimal health for the following reasons:
+Making sure that you are getting enough good fats is crucial to optimal health for the following reasons.

 There are two types of cholesterol: